 Happy birthday Pako

 1963 - Former Assistant Manager Pako Ayestarán was born in Spain.
 He had also served in that role under Rafael Benítez at Valencia, as well as working as their fitness coach.
-He is now Head Coach of Maccabi Tel Aviv.
+He is now Assistant Head Coach of Aston Villa.

 1884 – Centre-half Jimmy Harrop was born in Heeley, Sheffield.
 He joined the reds for £250 from Rotherham Town in January 1908, notching four goals in 139 games before joining Aston Villa for £600 in June 1912, with whom he won the FA Cup the following year.

 2002 – Forward Fidel O’Rourke was born in Liverpool.
 He joined the reds at Under-14’s level, staying on the bench as we won the FA Youth Cup in 2019.

 1987 - Ex-Academy full-back Calum Woods was born in Liverpool.
 He moved on to Dunfermline Athletic in July 2006 after failing to make the break-through at Anfield.

 1871 - Keeper Bill McCann was born in Glasgow.
 He signed from Abercorn in May 1894, playing seventeen times before moving on the following March.